-- 0 High-frequency oscillator is not disabled in Power Save mode. - High-frequency oscillator is disabled in Power Save mode.
+- 0 High-frequency oscillator is not disabled in Power Save mode, unless disabled by the HCC mechanism. - High-frequency oscillator is disabled in Power Save mode.

 The Disable High-Frequency (PLL) Clock bit and may be used to disable the PLL in Power Save modes.
 When the DHC bit is clear (and PLLPWD = 0), the PLL is enabled in Power Save mode.
 If the DHC bit is set, the PLL is disabled in Power Save mode.
 The DHC bit is cleared by hardware when a hardware wakeup event is detected.
-This bit must be set in Idle and Halt modes.
+This bit must be set in OMC Idle and Halt modes.